Are You Ready to Become a Licensed Real Estate Agent?

 Your income will depend on the amount of time you put in, how much you listen to your buyers and your sellers, what your commission is from the sale of the property, and finally, the total cost of the property sold.
-However, as a real estate agent, you have the potential of earning $30,000, $50,000, or $100,000 per year.
+As per BLS, real estate sales agents earned a median annual wage of $53,140 with top 10% making $98,090.

 U.S. Bureau of Labor Statistics, Real Estate Sales Agents